 The imposing rock, thermal waters, the labyrinthine underwater tunnels and the lush vegetation create a unique geological phenomenon.
-The lake’s present form was created after the roof of the cave fell because of erosion caused by the high temperature of the running water running.
-The lake is included in Greece’s national NATURA 2000 network and as a Site of Outstanding Natural Beauty by the Ministry of Culture.
+The lake’s present form was created after the roof of the cave fell because of erosion caused by the high temperature of the running water.
+The lake is included in Greece’s national NATURA 2000 network and is considered as a Site of Outstanding Natural Beauty by the Ministry of Culture.

 The labyrinthine cave